-Administrative Council: The President, the Executive Vice President of Operations, the Vice President and Dean of Academic Affairs, the Vice President of Seminary Advancement and Recruitment, the Chief of Staff, and the Director of the Library.
+Administrative Council: The President, the Chief Operations Officer, the Vice President and Dean of Academic Affairs, the Vice President of Student Affairs and Vocational Outreach, the Vice President of Advancement, and the Director of the Library.
 The Administrative Council meets regularly to review and assess the operation of the seminary and to make policies and processes as needed for its successful work to move forward.